 13 UE procedure for monitoring Type0-PDCCH common search space

-A UE determines a number of consecutive resource blocks and a number of consecutive symbols for the control resource set of Type0-PDCCH common search space from the first four bits of RMSI-PDCCH-Config as described in Tables 13-1 through 13-8 and determines PDCCH monitoring occasions from the second four bits of RMSI-PDCCH-Config as described in Tables 13-9 through 13-13 where and are the SFN and slot of the control resource set and and are the SFN and slot of the SS/PBCH block, respectively.
+A UE determines a number of consecutive resource blocks and a number of consecutive symbols for the control resource set of Type0-PDCCH common search space from the first four bits of RMSI-PDCCH-Config as described in Tables 13-1 through 13-8 and determines PDCCH monitoring occasions from the second four bits of RMSI-PDCCH-Config as described in Tables 13-9 through 13-13 where and are the SFN and slot of the control resource set based on subcarrier spacing of the control resource set and and are the SFN and slot of the SS/PBCH block with index i based on subcarrier spacing of SS/PBCH block, respectively.

-The offset in Tables 13-1 through 13-8 is defined with respect to the subcarrier spacing of the control resource set and is the difference between the smallest RB index of the SS/PBCH block and the smallest RB index of the control resource set for Type0-PDCCH common search space.
-Condition A or condition B in Tables 13-1 through 13-8 corresponds to the case of PRG [6, TS 38.214] alignment or non-alignment, respectively, between SS/PBCH block RBs and RBs of the control resource set for Type0-PDCCH common search space.
+The offset in Tables 13-1 through 13-8 is defined with respect to the subcarrier spacing of the control resource set and is the difference from the smallest RB index of the control resource set for Type0-PDCCH common search space to the smallest RB index of the SS/PBCH block.
+Condition A or condition B in Tables 13-1 through 13-8 corresponds to the case of the higher-layer parameter SSB-subcarrier-offset [4, TS 38.211] equal to 0 or not, respectively.

-For a first SS/PBCH block and control resource set (CORESET) multiplexing pattern, a UE monitors PDCCH in the Type0-PDCCH common search space over two consecutive slots .
-For SS/PBCH block with index , the UE determines an index of the first slot as located in a frame with system frame number (SFN) satisfying if or in a frame with SFN satisfying if .
+For the SS/PBCH block and control resource set (CORESET) multiplexing pattern 1, a UE monitors PDCCH in the Type0-PDCCH common search space over two consecutive slots .
+For SS/PBCH block with index , the UE determines the index of the first slot as located in a frame with system frame number satisfying if or in a frame with SFN satisfying if , where parameter M, O are provided by Tables 13-9 and 13-10, depending on the numerology of RMSI and defined in table 4.2-1 in [4, TS 38.211].
+The UE also determines the index of the first symbol(s) of the control resource set within slot , by the first symbol index provided by Table Tables 13-9 and 13-10.

+For the SS/PBCH block and control resource set (CORESET) multiplexing patterns 2 and 3, a UE monitors PDCCH in the Type0-PDCCH common search space over one slot, , with PDCCH monitoring periodicity of slots equal to the periodicity of SS/PBCH block, for a SS/PBCH block with index i.
+For SS/PBCH block with index , the UE determines an index of the slot and SFN based on parameter provided by Tables 13-11 through 13-14.